zacharskim/Spotitter/README.md

 ## Running Scripts Locally
 The 'front' folder contains front end related files, the 'back' folder contains back end related files.
+API keys are needed for Twitter data nad Spotify data, plus certain lines of code need to be switched to 'http://localhost:3000' in order for this project to be run locally.